Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT09/README.md

 ------

 ### Problem Statement
-A Digital twin is a virtual copy of a physical asset like a machine,sensor or any device(all the functionaliites of the physical asset can be done by the virtual one - simulate the behavior of the real one).
+A Digital twin is a virtual copy of a physical asset like a machine, sensor or any device (all the functionaliites of the physical asset can be done by the virtual one - simulate the behavior of the real one).
 It is mainly used to monitor and analyse the real-world physical asset.
 Thus by analysing the behavior of the virtual copy, we can analyse the current status of the device and make decisions that could improve performance and also prevent future failures in the system.

 The major challenges faced in these systems are:
-1)Digital twin data can be modified or tampered.
+    1. Digital twin data can be modified or tampered.
 Ex: The reading from a temperature sensor can be changed from the original.
-2)Ownership issues like which party own the Digital twin, when the asset is shared among different stakeholders.
+    2. Ownership issues like which party own the Digital twin, when the asset is shared among different stakeholders.

 Therefore the problem is to provide a secure,transperant and immutable data logging for the Digital Twin, so the the data cannot be tampered providing data integrity where the ownership is protected.

 -----

 ### Literature Survey
 Many studies have been done on Digital Twin systems to improve trust and security.
 The two main challenges most of the papers talk about are how to protect the twin data from tampering and how to show who owns the Digital Twin.
 Some papers use blockchain to secure the data while others use NFT for ownership.